 Diagnosis and Treatment:

-• Lifestyle Changes: Moderate exercise and a healthy diet to support heart health.
+• Lifestyle modifications: moderate exercise and having a healthy diet that will improve the heart’s health.

-For a deeper understanding of aortic stenosis and how to manage it, Managing Heart Health in Bernese Mountain Dogs can be a resource for owners.
+to gain a greater knowledge of the aortic stenosis process, and the best ways to manage this issue.
+Managing Heart Health in Bernese Mountain Dogs can be an help for dog owners.

 9. Panosteitis (Growing Pains)